ComittedComitter/omarchy-prettyblack-theme/README.md

 # PrettyBlack

-A near-black Omarchy theme with muted grayscale accents and a dark palette.
+A near-black Omarchy theme but colors are still colors. muted though.

 ## Install